gajus/global-agent/README.md

 ### Exclude URLs

-The `GLOBAL_AGENT_NO_PROXY` environment variable specifies URLs that should be excluded from proxying. `GLOBAL_AGENT_NO_PROXY` value is a comma-separated list of domain names.
+The `GLOBAL_AGENT_NO_PROXY` environment variable specifies a pattern of URLs that should be excluded from proxying. `GLOBAL_AGENT_NO_PROXY` value is a comma-separated list of domain names.
 Asterisks can be used as wildcards, e.g.

 ```bash
 export GLOBAL_AGENT_NO_PROXY='*.foo.com,baz.com'